xuky76/computer-science/README.md

 # Summary

-The OSSU curriculum is a **complete education in computer science** using online materials.
+Th OSSU curriculum is a **complete education in computer science** using online materials.
 It's not merely for career training or professional development.
 It's for those who want a proper, *well-rounded* grounding in concepts fundamental to all computing disciplines, and for those who have the discipline, will, and (most importantly!) good habits to obtain this education largely on their own,